airdeploy/airdeploy-docs/docs/api-reference/react.md

 )
 ```

-Pass a function as a child
+`FlagProvider` takes a function as a child with parameters passed to it from Flagger.

 ```javascript
 import {FlagProvider, FlagSwitch, Flag, withFlag} from 'flagger-react'